The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/10-migrations-and-seeds.md

 ## Seeds

-A seed file is the easiest way to fill your DB up with starter data.
+When building out your backend, it will be helpful if the database had some data to test with.
+Instead of manually inserting data using SQL `INSERT` statements, we can create a **seed file**.

 All a seed file really does is clear the database of all existing data and repopulate it with starter data.

 ### Creating Seed Files